Mindful Eating: A Path to a Healthy Body Class 6 Question Answer Science Chapter 3

 Question 9.

 Sugar is an example of carbohydrates.
-Sugar is tested with iodine solution but it does not change to blue-black colour.
+Sugar is tested with iodine solution, but it does not change to blue-black colour.
 What can be a possible reason?

 Answer: